Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Concluding remark: the case

+Additional difficulty is that, unlike the case $\nu>0$, for $\nu<0$ there are no fixed points of the time-one map on the real line to which the orbits on the real line converge.
+Therefore, we do not have a \emph{good} choice of a point for the asymptotic expansions as in Proposition~\ref{prop:pm} and Theorem B.

-For $\nu\geq0$, we calculate the critical time using the Fatou coordinate.
-In order to have uniform expansion, we need some continuity of the Fatou coordinates with respect to $\nu$ (continuity of the domain of definition and of the function).
-For $\nu=0$, the Fatou coordinates are defined on Ecalle-Voronin (petal-type) domains for the parabolic singular point.
-For $\nu>0$, we use the Fatou coordinate defined in a full neighborhood of one (right-most) hyperbolic singular point, which extends until the left singular point, where it ramifies.
-Its domain and the Fatou coordinate itself converge to the Ecalle-Voronin Fatou coordinate, as $\nu\to 0$ (see also Glutsyuk \cite{G}.)
+For $\nu\geq0$, we have calculated the critical time using the time coordinate.
+In order to have a uniform expansion, we need some continuity of the time coordinate with respect to $\nu$ (continuity of the domain of definition and of the function), that was obtained by use of the \emph{compensators}.
+For $\nu>0$, we use the time coordinate defined around one (right-most) hyperbolic singular point, which extends until the left singular point, where it ramifies.
+Its domain and the time coordinate itself converge to the 'global' time coordinate $\frac{1}{z}+\rho(0)\log z$ as $\nu\to 0$ (see also Glutsyuk \cite{G}.)

-For $\nu<0$, the \emph{real} orbit of $x_0>0$ passes between the two (complex) singular points, and we must use a different domain of the Fatou coordinate, passing between the two singular points, which must be continuous up to $\nu=0$.
-Here, the natural domain of definition is a \emph{crescent-like} domain with the two tips at the two complex critical points.
+For $\nu>0$ the fundamental domains are annuli around singular points on the real line.
+For $\nu<0$, the \emph{real} orbit of $x_0>0$ lies in the passage between the two (complex) indifferent singular points with rotational linear part.
+Here, the natural space of orbits is a \emph{crescent-like} fundamental domain with the two tips at the two complex critical points.
 This approach was studied by Lavaurs in \cite{L} and resumed in \cite{MRouss}.
 In \cite{MRouss}, the authors precise the difference between the two charts which they call Lavaurs and Glutsyuk charts.

-In this case, there is no natural real point at which the expansion is done.
-One rather obtains one \emph{right} Fatou coordinate tending to the right Ecalle-Voronin Fatou coordinate, for $\nu\to0$, and similarly on the left-hand side.
-Moreover, opening of the passage between the two singular points for $\nu<0$ gives a mapping between the two domains: as each crescent-like fundamental domain, for $\nu<0$, corresponds holomorphically (by passing to the quotient) to a Riemann sphere with two marked points, a global mapping between these crescents corresponds to a global mapping of $\mathbb{CP}^2$ preserving two points ($0$ and $\infty$).
+Opening of the passage between the two singular points for $\nu<0$ gives a mapping between the two domains: as each crescent-like fundamental domain, for $\nu<0$, corresponds holomorphically (by passing to the quotient) to a Riemann sphere with two marked points, a global mapping between these crescents corresponds to a global mapping of $\mathbb{CP}^1$ preserving two points ($0$ and $\infty$).
 Hence, to a linear mapping determined by one number, which is called the \emph{Lavaurs period}.
 Note that the Lavaurs period does not have a limit as $\nu$ tends to zero.

-The study of the critical time for $\nu<0$ will certainly involve all this different concepts.
-We plan to pursue this complex approach for $\nu<0$ in a forthcoming investigation.
+The study of the critical time for $\nu<0$ may be related to the concept of Lavaurs period.